leinodev/deez-nats/README.md

 - **Order**: First cancel the context (`cancel()`), then call `Shutdown()` — this ensures that new messages won't be accepted.
 - **Error handling**: If `Shutdown()` returns an error (e.g., `context.DeadlineExceeded`), it means not all handlers finished within the allotted time.
 In this case, you can decide to force termination.

-Full graceful shutdown implementations can be found in `examples/simple/main.go` and `examples/typed/main.go`.
+Full graceful shutdown implementation can be found in `examples/typed/main.go`.

 ## Marshallers